Outdoor Illumination Guide: LED Garden Lighting | 2025 UK Edition

 • Not accounting for the UK's particularly challenging winter sun angle

-+ What's the difference between cheap and premium solar deck lights?
++ What's the difference between cheap and premium ground lights?

-The difference between cheap and premium solar deck lights lies in their build quality, performance, and features.
+The difference between cheap and premium lights lies in their build quality, performance, and features.
 Let’s break it down in detail:

-Premium solar deck lights use high-efficiency solar panels, often made from monocrystalline or polycrystalline materials.
+Premium lights use high-efficiency panels, often made from monocrystalline or polycrystalline materials.
 These panels are more effective at converting sunlight into energy, even on cloudy days, and degrade more slowly over time.

 2. Battery Quality and Capacity:

-Premium solar deck lights feature high-capacity, long-lasting lithium-ion or LiFePO4 (lithium iron phosphate) batteries, which can hold more charge and maintain consistent performance over several years.
+Premium quality lights feature high-capacity, long-lasting lithium-ion or LiFePO4 (lithium iron phosphate) batteries, which can hold more charge and maintain consistent performance over several years.
 These batteries are designed to handle repeated charge and discharge cycles, ensuring reliable operation.

 Cheaper alternatives often use low-capacity nickel-metal hydride (NiMH) or even outdated nickel-cadmium (NiCd) batteries, which have shorter lifespans, degrade quickly, and hold less charge, leading to poor winter performance and reduced runtime.